-Recognising that early-stage professional and qualified consultancy advice is essential in helping the deer farming sector to achieve the dynamic growth it requires to keep pace with market demand, the Venison Advisory Service is a small, experienced team with in-depth knowledge of the process and market development.
+Recognising that early-stage professional and qualified consultancy advice is essential in helping both the deer farming and wild venison sectors in Scotland and beyond grow and prosper, the Venison Advisory Service is a small, experienced team with in-depth knowledge across a range of specialist areas.

 A farmed deer health, welfare and handling training course is being held at Cassafuir Farm, Port of Menteith, Stirlingshire FK8 3LF on Saturday 29 February 2020.